plabayo/rama/README.md

 but that we since then, after plenty of non-published iterations, have broken free from that ecosystem, and are now supporting other ecosystems as well.
 In fact, by default we link not into any async runtime, and rely only on the `std` library for for any future/async primitives.

-### What Async Runtime is used?

-We try to write the Rama codebase in an async runtime agnostic manner.
-Everything that is runtime specific (e.g. low level primitives) lives within `rama-rt`.
-For now [multithreaded Tokio](https://tokio.rs/) is the only platform tested on and that is ready to use.
-In fact it is for now the only one implemented in the `rama-rt` crate.

-There are currently no plans to move away from [Tokio](https://tokio.rs/), we do however have plans to look into adding opt-in (feature-gated) supported for _io-uring_.

-Please [open an issue](https://github.com/plabayo/rama/issues) or come and talk to us by [joining our Discord][discord-url] in case you want to help in adding support for different async runtimes.